MicrosoftDocs/entra-docs/docs/global-secure-access/concept-zscaler-coexistence.md

 Add App Profile from the Client Connector Portal.
 1. Navigate to **ZPA admin portal** > **Client Connector** > **App Profile** > **Platform** > **Windows** > **Add Windows Policy**.
 1. Add **Name**, set **Rule Order** such as **1**, select **Enable**, select **User(s)** to apply this policy, and select the **Forwarding Profile**.
 For example, select **PF Driver Tunnel**.
-1. Scroll down and add these Microsoft SSE Service Internet Protocol (IP) and Fully Qualified Domain Names (FQDNs) in
+1. Scroll down and add these Microsoft SSE service Internet Protocol (IP) addresses and Fully Qualified Domain Names (FQDNs) in
 “HOSTNAME OR IP ADDRESS BYPASS FOR VPN GATEWAY” field.
 IPs: `150.171.19.0/24`, `150.171.20.0/24`, `13.107.232.0/24`, `13.107.233.0/24`, `150.171.15.0/24`, `150.171.18.0/24`, `151.206.0.0/16`, `6.6.0.0/16`.
 FQDNs: `internet.edgediagnostic.globalsecureaccess.microsoft.com`, `m365.edgediagnostic.globalsecureaccess.microsoft.com`, `private.edgediagnostic.globalsecureaccess.microsoft.com`, `aps.globalsecureaccess.microsoft.com`, `<tenantid>.internet.client.globalsecureaccess.microsoft.com`, `<tenantid>.m365.client.globalsecureaccess.microsoft.com`, `<tenantid>.private.client.globalsecureaccess.microsoft.com`.

 After the client is installed, users are prompted to sign in.
 After users sign in, the connection icon turns blue and by right clicking the icon and opening Zscaler client will show the Authentication status as Authenticated and Service Status as ON.